-1. Open the bezel door as far as it will open.
-Position the drive assembly so that it engages the bay guide rails and, with the locking handle fully swung open, gently push in the drive into the bay until the locking handle engages with left side of the bay opening as shown in Figure 3-13A.
+- 1. Open the bezel door on the left of the front panel as far as it will open.
+If there is another drive or and empty sled in the bay you will install the new drive in, remove it.
+See "Removing a Disk Drive" on page 55 for complete instructions. - 2.
+Position the drive sled so that it engages the bay guide rails and, with the locking handle fully swung open, gently push the sled into the bay until the locking handle engages with left side of the bay opening (see Figure 3-13A).